-PLANNING AND ADMINSTRATION--&ndash- UTILITIES RESTORATION AND INFRASTRUCTURE REBUILDING (URIR) PROGRAM.-- During the quarter, ESD continued to incur costs in connection with the general management, oversight and coordination of the URIR Program.
+PLANNING AND ADMINSTRATION--&ndash- UTILITIES RESTORATION AND INFRASTRUCTURE REBUILDING (URIR) PROGRAM.-- During the quarter, ESDC completed its oversight and coordination of the URIR Program.
+The City of New York continues to analyze the functional and technical requirements for an upgraded MOSAICS system that would manage street permitting in Lower Manhattan.